Get exclusive international student recruitment insights delivered straight to your inbox

 Like their counterparts in universities, educators in international schools have had to adapt quickly in order to ensure that their students can continue learning in a remote environment.

-A few months ago, we surveyed our community of international students and counselors to see how COVID-19 had impacted BridgeU students’ university applications, across both our 2020 and 2021 matriculating cohorts.
+You may remember that, a few months ago, we surveyed our community of international students and counsellors to see how COVID-19 had impacted BridgeU students’ university applications, across both our 2020 and 2021 matriculating cohorts.

 Our analysis found international students were still resilient and broadly determined to pursue their global higher education ambitions where possible.